 The company makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, rarely equal the related actual results.
 The board do not consider that there are any estimates and assumptions that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year.
-In particular, the company is confident that it will recover outstanding debts due in full.
+In particular, the directors note that outstanding debts at the balance sheet date have now been settled in full.